Tips For Coping With Migraines During the Holidays

 Taking a bath, doing yoga, reading, or taking a nap are good ways to spend your alone time.
 All of these things will allow your body to refocus.

 It’s so hard to deal with all of these factors.
 I find that by preparing for a migraine I can try to give myself a fighting chance.

 When I travel, I am sure to pack a lot of helpful migraine items.
 I pack medication (preventative and abortive), sinus medication for weather and allergy change, essential oils, sunglasses, hat, a large water bottle, a pillow, eye mask and headphones.
 All of these items are helpful in fighting the circumstances I may run into.

-Overall, preparing and recovering for and from the holidays is my only defense for the things I can’t control.
-I can’t control the weather and hormones, but have some control on stress, sleep, diet and schedule.
+Overall, preparing and recovering for and from the holidays is my only defense for the things I cannot control.
+I cannot control the weather and hormones, but have some control on stress, sleep, diet and schedule.

 The things I have some control over still sneak in and give me a migraine.
 Combined with other triggers even the slightest mistake can result in a migraine.
 I do my best to control and make the best decisions that are available to me.

-In summary, finding a way to enjoy the holidays and enjoying it is difficult.
+In summary, finding a way to enjoy the holidays with migraine is difficult.
 Be mindful of how you act, what you eat and where you go.
-Control what you can, be prepared what you can’t and enjoy the little things!
+Control what you can, be prepared what you cannot and enjoy the little things!
 Happy Holidays and enjoy!